HSLdevcom/jore4-robot/README.md

 # JORE4 end-to-end tests

+**NOTE: THIS REPOSITORY AND ROBOT FRAMEWORK TESTS IN GENERAL ARE DEPRECATED IN THIS PROJECT**

 Tests are implemented using Robot Framework, with Browser library for front-end functionalities.

 ### How to run tests locally